audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 I’ve often cited [Muse](/reviews/muse-origin-of-symmetry/) as the first band I truly loved, and I think U2 (with this album in particular) had a part to play in that.
 To this day I still have a soft spot for tasteful arena rock.
 I guess I get a kick out of the extravagance.
 There’s always a degree of grandiose nonsense, of course: perfectly epitomised by the unfortunate trend of middle-aged white men thinking they can pull off R&B. “In A Little While” is one such moment.
 Alas, it’s simply best to look past it.

 All that being said, *ATYCLB* is actually one of U2’s most low-key records.
-It's nowhere near as vast as *The Joshua Tree*, and certainly not as daring as any of the ’90s releases.
+It’s nowhere near as vast as *The Joshua Tree*, and certainly not as daring as any of the ’90s releases.
 Following the anthemic opening portion of the record (it’s still U2, after all) the band steadily dial things down a notch, and the result is quite satisfying.
 “Kite” stands high as one of my favourite U2 tracks of the 21st century.
 Though slightly formulaic, it features some of Bono’s most heartfelt and genuine lyrical passages, set over a gorgeous musical backdrop.
 It’s a reflection of Bono’s relationship with his father, who had been diagnosed with terminal cancer: ‘I’m a man, I’m not a child/a man who sees the shadow behind your eyes.’

 It’s this level of sincerity that is sorely missing from most of U2’s music following *ATYCLB*.
 Indeed, this is perhaps the most tender album in their entire discography.
 It’s far from cutting-edge, but undeniably thoughtful, and generally well constructed.
 Despite lacking in excitement, *ATYCLB* is comfortably U2’s greatest effort of the 2000s.